IT/OT convergence: Addressing the perception gaps

 Historically, IT and OT data did not intersect.
 The departmental silos were hardened by “division-of-responsibility” charters that ratified barriers to working together.
 But today’s ability to deploy analytics at the edge raises the need for the integration of the IT and OT worlds.
 The new frontier of edge computing requires the integration of IT/OT infrastructure and operating model.
 Algorithms that are created and tuned in IT infrastructure are now executed in operational environments.
 Conversely, operational data originating from sensors and edge devices are returned to cloud environments to form the foundational data supporting sustained efficiencies at enterprise scale.
 The IT/OT silos cannot be maintained if the emerging operating constructs and architectures can be successful.

 While edge intelligence requires execution of analytics against a small amount of data that’s moving quickly, the model itself is created from big data infrastructure (server-level compute), managed by IT.
 Including IT data and capabilities in the OT world (i.e., machines) will help drive successful and transformational business outcomes.
 Due to the volume, velocity and variety of the data being generated within operational environments at the edge, organizations can now think about how to filter data, intelligently going through networks.
 Data transmission and storage costs can be significantly reduced by only sending relevant data through the network for storage.
-This benefit is in addition to efficiencies gained from the reduced latency decisioning.
+This benefit from OT and IT convergence is in addition to efficiencies gained from the reduced latency decisioning.